 In certain cases, the law requires us to keep personal data for a specific period (e.g. a minimum of forty years in the case of COSHH records).

 We may record calls for training and quality purposes.
-Where your call is to be recorded, you will be informed of this at the beginning of the call.
 We will not use the information that we collect from you for any purposes other than for training and monitoring the quality of the information that we provide to you during the call.

 Call recordings are stored securely and access to such recordings is limited to certain personnel only.
 Recorded calls will be saved for no longer than is necessary.